CarbonicSoda/natural-log/README.md

 A `natlog` object is exposed to the debug console, and can be accessed directly without prefix.

-It contains the following properties.
+It contains the following properties useful for further references, e.g. when you logged a circular object (which the popup will give you a hint).

 | Property  | Description                                                     |
 | --------- | --------------------------------------------------------------- |